|

 from London St Pancras to Paris Gare du Nord take about 2h15m.
 The 20-minute automatic check-in,

-and arrival in the city centre, make this faster than travelling by plane.
-89% of Eurostar services arrive within 15 minutes of schedule, against
+and arrival in the city centre, make this faster than travelling by plane

 www.eurostar.co.uk

-By air – There are very frequent flights (several
+By air – There are frequent flights (several

 daily in most cases) from London Heathrow, Luton and other UK and Irish airports to Charles de Gaulle